Jack Draper begins bid to emulate Andy Murray at Queen’s Club with opening win

 The 23-year-old then fired down an eighth ace of the contest on his first match point before celebrating a dominant win and writing ‘good to be home’ on a camera lens.

-Draper will face Australian world number 21 Alexei Popyrin in the second round.
+Draper, who will face Australian world number 21 Alexei Popyrin in the second round, revealed he suffered an injury scare ahead of the tournament after falling on the Queen’s practice court.

+“I feel good.
+I feel good now,” he added.
+“Last week in training I had a little niggle.
+I had to have a break for a couple of days to see it through.

+“I was training on the courts here and took a really heavy fall.
+I was limping around for a day or so, but it wasn’t anything that was going to keep me from playing.”